nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <p align="center">
   <img src="DG_Images/excludeSeq.png" width="1000" alt="Sequence Diagram of the exclude command"/>
-  <br/>Figure <>.
-Sequence Diagram using the Exclusion Feature to exclude content from the schedule
+  <br/>Figure 52.
+Sequence diagram using the exclusion feature to exclude content from the schedule
 </p>

 <br>